aster-hu/blog/_posts/2021-11-04-squid-game-probability/2021-11-04-squid-game-probability.md

 ![p](survivor_sim.png)
 *Computer simulation: survival probability of Glass Bridge*

 So yes, it's a game based on pure luck and math.
-What lesson we learned from it?
-Well, I guess it would be: *going something in the middle is not always the safest choice*.
+What lesson did we learn from it?
+Well, I guess it would be: *being in the middle is not always the safest choice*.

-Of course, as a risk-averse person, I hope no one have to face the same choice.
+Of course, as a risk-averse person, I hope no one has to face the same choice.

 > Special thanks to my partner and SO, Rick, for his tremendous contributions to the mathematical calculation in this post